Skirlez/cate-bossfight-gm/README.md

 https://youtu.be/F_kS8bTDCac

+Feel free to PR any fixes, improvements, additions, whatever

 I don't know how licenses work or if this should even be licensed, but you can do whatever the hell you want, I don't care